Virginia trio carries Cavaliers to first national championship

 Neither team dropped the gloves for the final 10 minutes of regulation or overtime.

-With 14 seconds left, Hunter made a 3-pointer — from nearly the same spot on the floor as the OT bucket — on a feed from Jerome, who had eight assists.
+With 14 seconds left in the second half, Hunter made a 3-pointer — from nearly the same spot on the floor as the OT bucket — on a feed from Jerome, who had eight assists.

 Culver gave Texas Tech a 66-65 lead with 35.1 seconds left in regulation.
 He attacked the middle of the lane and spun to his left, double clutching before putting the ball off the glass with his left hand over Hunter, the ACC Defensive Player of the Year.